Accident Bristol Blenheim Mk IV N6231, Sunday 1 October 1939

 Crew:

-F/O (37952) Alan Colin MACLACHLAN (pilot) RAF bailed out injured /POW.
+F/O (37952) Alan Colin MACLACHLAN (pilot) RAF bailed out /injured and POW.

 AC.2 (54713) Ronald Victor BRITTON (WOp/AG) RAF - killed in action

-Sgt (562022) William Brown (Obs.)
+Sgt (562022) William BROWN (Obs.)
 RAF - killed in action

 According to some published sources: "Shot down on 1st October 1939 during a reconnaissance flight over Germany by the Oblt Walter Adolph of 2./JG 1, claimed as his first victory of WWII.
 The Blenheim crashed between Glissen and Westenfeld, 5 km North of Petershagen, so roughly 75 km north of Hanover."